Most people never ask the question, “Can dogs eat peanut butter?” If you know the answer, you know more than most pet owners …

 Check the labels for trans fats befor you buy any.
 If you see hydrogenated or partially hydrogenated oils in the ingredients …

 And as if trans fats weren’t bad enough, roasting nuts can also cause the fats in peanuts to go rancid.
 So if you must feed peanut butter, then at the very least, make sure it’s raw and doesn’t contain hydrogenated fats.

 But of course, you’ll still have to deal with the aflatoxins …

 3. Most Peanut Butter Contains Sugar

-Speaking of inflammation, that’s one more reason why peanut butter isn’t a great snack choice for your dog …
+Speaking of inflammation, that’s one more reason why it’s not a great snack choice.

-And, here’s something you might not know – there are peanut butter manufacturers adding xylitol to their ingredients.
+And, here’s something you might not know … there are peanut butter manufacturers adding deadly xylitol to their ingredients!

-So why not skip the Skippy and give your dog a bone – or dehydrated liver and other more nutritious and delicious snacks?
+So skip the Skippy and give your dog a bone … or dehydrated liver and all these other more nutritious and delicious snacks.